FreeAndFair/ColoradoRLA/docs/23_user_manual.md

 This page provides an overview of the audit in progress, updated in real time.
-It shows County level and Contest level details, and will indicate when: 1) the audit is complete, 2) another round of ballots must be counted*, and 3) if a Full Hand Count is required.

-*the notion of rounds is still under discussion and not baked into the stage-1 release
+It shows County level and Contest level details, and will indicate when: 1) the audit is complete, 2) another round of ballots must be counted, and 3) if a Full Hand Count is required. *(Ed. note: The notion of rounds is still under discussion and not included in the stage-1 release.)*

 ![Audit Ongoing Screenshot](./screenshots/AuditOngoing.png)